Top of main content

 Choose a ready-made HSBC portfolio

 For a quick and easy way to start investing, you could choose one of our HSBC Global Strategy Portfolios.
 A series of 5 diversified funds, they are a one-stop investment that's managed on your behalf.
 All you need to do is choose your preferred level of risk and we'll take care of the rest.
-Start investing with a lump sum of £100.
+Start investing with GBP/EUR/USD100 per month, or as a lump sum.

 Search our entire range of funds

 If you like doing your own research, our International Investment Centre puts a wide range of funds at your fingertips.
 As well as multi-asset funds, this online fund platform features index trackers and single-asset funds.
-Start with a lump sum of £1000 or £100 per month.
+Start investing with GBP/EUR/USD100 per month, or as a lump sum.

 Pick your own shares

 If you know what individual shares you're interested in, our online sharedealing service could be for you.
 InvestDirect lets you research companies and set up share price alerts.
 You can even create a virtual portfolio so you can test your ideas before you invest.
-Minimum investment £1.
+Minimum initial investment is £1,000 per fund.

 Get investment advice